jigx-com/jigx-docs-examples/docs/Actions/execute-entities.md

 ::::ExpandableHeading
 ## Execute-entities in action list

-**Example:
+**Example:**
-**See the full example of execute-entities in an action list in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/execute-entities/execute-entities-actionlist.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example of execute-entities in an action list in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/execute-entities/execute-entities-actionlist.jigx).

 :::CodeblockTabs
 execute-entities-action-list